Heyzap/facebook-audience-network-ane/README.md

 A thin wrapper around the Facebook Audience Network Android and iOS SDK for use on Heyzap's mediation.

+The latest release can be found in [Releases](https://github.com/Heyzap/facebook-audience-network-ane/releases).

 #### Adding to your project